-Accounting and Financial Consulting segment operating income decreased \$28.9 million, or 47.4%, to \$32.0 million for the year ended December 31, 2007.
-Operating margin for the Accounting and Financial Consulting segment decreased to 23.9% in 2008 from 39.0% in 2007.
-The decline was attributable to lower utilization of this segment's full-time billable consultants as we added a number of consultants in the previous years to staff several large engagements and to support our anticipated growth.
+Accounting and Financial Consulting segment operating income decreased \$38.2 million, or 65.1%, to \$20.5 million for the year ended December 31, 2007.
+Operating margin for the Accounting and Financial Consulting segment decreased to 15.3% in 2008 from 37.6% in 2007.
+The decline was attributable to higher non-cash compensation expense and lower utilization of this segment's full-time billable consultants as we added a number of consultants in the previous years to staff several large engagements and to support our anticipated growth.
 These large engagements have since wound down and have not been replaced by similarly-sized engagements.
 The decline in operating margin was also attributable to a lower average billing rate per hour for this segment as described above.
 Higher share-based compensation expense and promotion and marketing expense also contributed to the decline in this segment's operating margin.
+Non-cash compensation expense, representing Shareholder Payments and Employee Payments as described above under "Restatement of Previously-Issued Financial Statements," for the Accounting and Financial Consulting segment totaled \$11.6 million and \$2.2 million in 2008 and 2007, respectively, and reduced this segment's operating margin by 860 basis points and 140 basis points in 2008 and 2007, respectively.